top of page

 • Addressing tightness in the IT band region

-• Reducing tension in surrounding muscles such as the glutes and quadriceps
+• Reducing tension in the glutes, tensor fasciae latae, quadriceps, and hamstrings

 • Supporting relaxation of overactive muscles

-Massage therapy may help relieve muscular tension associated with IT band discomfort.
+Massage therapy may help relieve muscular and fascial tension associated with IT band discomfort, especially when combined with movement correction and progressive rehabilitation.

 Book an Assessment

-If pain along the outside of your knee or thigh is affecting your ability to stay active, our team can assess movement patterns and guide a personalized care plan.
+If pain along the outside of your knee or thigh is affecting your running, walking, stairs, cycling, training, or sport, our team can assess movement patterns and guide a personalized care plan.

 Book Initial Appointment